atenidkoye/Team28/README.md

 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+This is a search feature where users or customers can browse what type of flower they are looking to buy.
+We have a table list of flower names that can be returned when the user or customer input is in our list

 ### Feature 2

 Include more detailed information about Feature 2 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+ Customers are welcomed to create accounts with us and make their shopping easy

 ### Feature 3